aritang/aritang.github.io/content/posts/chromedriver_and_flash.md

 ### Download older version of Chrome

 Download historical Chromedriver ver.
-87 (only <88 versions support Flash): https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Mac/827102/
+87 (only <88 versions support Flash).

+> Go to this official depository of historical Chrome versions that contain our desired version: https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Mac/827102/. -> **Download `chrome-mac.zip`.**

 Unzip the package, find and move `Chromium.app` to `/Applications` folder (DON'T miss our the `/` before `Applications`).

 ### Download Flash Player

-Here: https://www.flash.cn/download.
-Download and use the installer to install.
+Here in the official site for flash download: https://www.flash.cn/download.
+Download and install "*Adobe Flash Player PPAPI*" that supports browser version below 88.

 ### Run older version of Chrome **with** Adobe Flash Player